How We Get There

 After it is proposed, any amendment must be ratified by 38 states.

-It is also important to put pressure directly on Members of Congress to support the specific amendment that will be strong and effective at addressing the crisis of our democracy.
-Support the We the People Amendment!
+It is important to put pressure directly on Members of Congress to support the specific amendment that will be strong and effective at addressing the crisis of our democracy.

 But first and foremost, we need to build the citizen movement with the passion, size and strength to push this U.S. Constitutional amendment to victory!
 Click here to volunteer or learn more!